Perceptua/perceptua/_posts/2019-03-22-julian-casablancas.md

 ![Julian Casablancas is an American singer & songwriter.][1]

 Julian Casablancas is a name everyone should know.
-Julian is the lead singer of The Voidz & The Strokes, and also released an impressive solo album, Phrazes for the Young, in 2009.
+Casablancas is the lead singer of The Voidz & The Strokes, and also released an impressive solo album, Phrazes for the Young, in 2009.
 He is an extremely talented vocalist, and his lyrics get at the very heart of contemporary culture.
 His song “River of Brakelights” is, in my view, a profound commentary on the technological and economic forces driving the modern world.

 <iframe width="75%" src="https://www.youtube.com/embed/DaaKsg6n8Sg" frameborder="0"
 allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>